 Collegiate Recovery Community

-The college social environment can present additional challenges to students in recovery or seeking recovery from addiction.
+The college environment can present additional challenges to students in recovery or seeking recovery from addiction.
 Nebraska’s new Collegiate Recovery Community (CRC) will support a student’s decision to remain sober by connecting students with a community of like-minded peers.

 Research shows that students in recovery who participate in collegiate recovery programs attain higher GPAs, higher persistence rates and higher graduation rates.